allenai/rslearn/docs/DatasetConfig.md

 Finally, max matches is the maximum number of item groups that should be created.
 The default is 1.
 For MOSAIC, this means to attempt to create one mosaic covering the window; zero item groups will be returned only if there are zero items intersecting the window.
 For CONTAINS and INTERSECTS, this means to select the first matching item.
+For COMPOSITE this is currently not used.

 If max matches is greater than one, then for MOSAIC, it will attempt to create multiple mosaics up to that quantity of mosaics.
 However, it will only start the next mosaic